Kelly Mulcahy – Gaining Higher Capitation, Recognition and Professionalism with the BA (Ord) Early Childhood Studies

 Interested in the BA (Ord) Early Childhood Studies and Gaining Higher Capitation?

-If you are interested in our level 7 BA (Ord) Early Childhood Studies degree blended learning course, see all the information and apply online here.
+If you are interested in our level 7 BA (Ord) Early Childhood Studies degree blended learning course.

 In the 2019 – 2020 academic year, 57% of BA (Ord) Level 7 Early Childhood Studies degree graduates in Ireland came from Portobello Institute making us the leading provider of level 7 degrees.